ctrlKshav/chat-me-backend/README.md

 Unlike the next repo, there are no auth routes in this backend because shopify has deprecated the legacy auth flow.
-Now we use shopify.toml and shopify automatically handles the installation auth flow.
+Now we our app uses shopify.toml and shopify automatically handles the installation auth flow.

 # Cloudflare D1
 Faced wrangler authentication issue while trying to create D1 database with the cli.